Ravensthorpe, Western Australia: Nickel

 The project was approved in 2004 and construction commenced shortly afterward.
 The plant known as the Ravensthorpe Nickel Project was commissioned in late 2007 with first production occurring in October and the first 5000 tonnes being produced by December 2007.
 The plant was officially opened in 2008.

 In January 2009, BHP Billiton announced that it was suspending production at the Ravensthorpe nickel mine indefinitely, due to the reduction in world nickel prices caused by the global economic crisis.
 The decision cut 1,800 jobs and had a major impact on the local economy.

-On 9 December 2009, BHP sold its Raventhorpe mine, on which it had spent A$2.4 billion to build, to Toronto-based First Quantum for US$340 million.
+On 9 December 2009, BHP sold the Ravensthorpe mine, on which it had spent A$2.4 billion to build, to Toronto-based First Quantum Minerals for US$340 million.
 First Quantum was one of three bidders for the mine and actually produced the lowest offer.
 The Canadian company planned to have the mine back in production in mid-2011.
-In 2017 the mine was put into care and maintenance "due to persistently low nickel prices", but was due to reopen in 2020.
+In 2017 the mine was put into care and maintenance due to low nickel prices.
+Production resumed in January 2020 with First Quantum Minerals selling a 30% shareholding in the mine to POSCO in May 2021.
+In April 2024, it was announced the mine would once again be placed into care and maintenance, due to falling nickel prices.

 Lithium

 The Mt Cattlin mine is a spodumene-tantalite mine 2.2 km north of the town.
 It was operated by Galaxy Resources between 2009 and 2012 before being placed on care-and-maintenance in 2013.
 Mine production restarted on 31 March 2016.
 In January 2017 the first shipment of 10,000 tonnes of lithium concentrate was consigned from Esperance to Lianyungang, China.
+Mt Cattlin mine was placed into care and maintenance in July, 2025.